Community of the Holy Cross: Elizabeth Neale

 As the Community grew additional works were begun.
-Mother Elizabeth’s idea was that, as a mission, the sisterhood should break new ground, get the work established and then turn it over to local people.
+Mother Elizabeth's idea was that, as a mission, the sisterhood should break new ground, get the work established and then turn it over to local people.
 Mother Elizabeth relinquished her role as Superior in 1896 because of failing health and died five years later on 21 February 1901.

-Mother Elizabeth put foward her ideas in 1887 when she published "Community of the Holy Cross: Short Account of its Rise and History".
+Mother Elizabeth put forward her ideas in 1887 when she published "Community of the Holy Cross: Short Account of its Rise and History".
 She is remembered as an early pioneer of religious orders for women in the Anglican tradition and for her formidable faith.

 Haywards Heath and Rempstone

 In 1886 land was bought at Haywards Heath, Sussex on which to build a permanent Convent.
 The first part was blessed by Father Richard Meux Benson SSJE in 1887.
 Another wing was added in 1889 and the convent chapel was built and dedicated on 14 July 1906.

 In 1926 the full Latin, Benedictine Office was embraced.
 During the war the Convent was turned into a War Emergency Hospital and the sisters slept on bunks in the cellars.
-The day after the War Emergency Hospital closed the Community adopted the Rule of St Benedict in place of Mother Elizabeth’s original rule.
+The day after the War Emergency Hospital closed the Community adopted the Rule of St Benedict in place of Mother Elizabeth's original rule.

 In the following years the community changed from being an active to an enclosed community with no work being done outside the convent.
 At this time prayer and work for Christian Unity became important.

 By the 1970s the Community was much reduced in numbers so in 1977 the decision was made to move to a smaller Convent.

 In 1978 a house was bought in the village of Rempstone.
 Situated three miles north of Loughborough it was actually in Nottinghamshire in the diocese of Southwell.
 The move there was completed in September 1979.
 The community remained at Rempstone until the building of the new convent, a few miles away near the village of Costock.